MicrosoftDocs/defender-docs/defender-endpoint/tamperprotection-macos.md

 </plist>
 ```

-Note, that excluding a scripting interpreter (like Ruby from the example above) instead of a compiled executable isn't secure, as it can run *any script*, not just the one that a global admin uses.
+Note, that excluding a scripting interpreter (like Ruby from the example above) instead of a compiled executable isn't secure, as it can run *any script*, not just the one that a Global Administrator uses.

 To minimize the risk, we recommend using extra `args` to allow only specific scripts to run with scripting interpreters.
 In the example above, only `/usr/bin/ruby /usr/local/bin/global_mdatp_restarted.rb` is permitted to restart Defender.